Wokeuplikethis

-"Wokeuplikethis" (stylized as "wokeuplikethis*") is a song by American rapper Playboi Carti, featuring fellow American rapper Lil Uzi Vert.
-Written alongside producer Pi'erre Bourne, it was originally released on March 11, 2017 to SoundCloud before being official released on April 7, 2017, as the second single from Carti's eponymous debut commercial mixtape.
-The song interpolates the 2004 single "White Tee".
+"Wokeuplikethis" (stylized wokeuplikethis*) is a song by American rapper Playboi Carti, featuring fellow American rapper Lil Uzi Vert.
+Written alongside producer Pi'erre Bourne, it was originally released on March 10, 2017 to SoundCloud before being official released on April 7, 2017, as the second single from Carti's eponymous debut commercial mixtape.
+The song interpolates the 2004 single "White Tee" by Dem Franchize Boyz.

 Release

 The song premiered via SoundCloud on March 10, 2017, and was released on iTunes for digital download as a single on April 7, 2017.

 Composition and lyrics

 "Wokeuplikethis" is a trap song.
 Carti's verses have been described as "spilling out unfinished ideas, but there's a charm to the way he dawdles through verses, as if rap is merely an afterthought."
 The lyrics of the song depict Carti and Lil Uzi's rise to fame and criticises smaller artists for allegedly copying their style.
 The intro consists of Lil Uzi repeating the phrase "I'm a rockstar" in a reference to him and Carti's fame.